obsidiansystems/obelisk/lib/route/docs/introduction.md

 ```

 The constructor for our main page is `MyRoute_Main` with no parameters.
 This value will be used in
-our `case` expressions to decide what code to run, and when we're creating links to this page.
-Also
+our `case` expressions to decide what code to run and when we're creating links to this page.
+Be
-add the deriving clause as we will need these instances as our routes grow.
+sure to include the deriving clause as we will need these instances.

-> The naming of the route MyRoute_Main is an Obelisk convention of including the type
+> The naming of the route MyRoute_Main is an Obelisk convention of including the type name in
-> name in individual constructor names.
-This helps disambiguate the code at the 'cost' of a few
+> individual constructor names.
+This helps disambiguate the code at the 'cost' of a few extra
-> extra keystrokes.
+> keystrokes.
 As an example:
 >
 > ```haskell
 > data Foo
 >   = Foo_ConstructorA
 >   | Foo_ConstructorB
 > ```

-## First concrete route definition

 We have the logical definition of the route as the `MyRoute_Main` constructor, and the next step is
 to create the concrete definition of that route for our application.
 We will do this by building our